nathankvphan/nathankvphan.github.io/README.md

 I had a rather. . . colorful path to choosing chemical engineering.
 After dancing around between almost 4 majors my freshman/sophomore years (even double majoring between some of them at points), I landed on chemical engineering because of the support I felt from the department.
 For better or worse, I’ve extended this explorative trend to my experiences.

 ### **Broad Research Interests, Beliefs, & Goals**
 I'm generally interested in biological optimizations for sustainable energy and healthcare.
-I believe innovation lies behind behind fewer, smarter experiements rather than exhaustive campaings for more figures.
+I believe innovation lies behind behind fewer, smarter experiements rather than exhaustive experimental campaings only for more figures.
 More importaintly, however, I believe anyone, regardless of background, can be a scientist or engineer.
 To this end, I hope to one day lead a research group and teach at an R1 university.

 ## **Experiences**